thibaultlaurens/tech-notes/fundamentals/09-systems-design.md

 #### Leaky Bucket

-When registering a request, the system appends it to the end of a **FIFO queue**.
-Requests are pulled from the queue and processed at a regular interval.
+When registering a request, the system **appends it to the end of a FIFO queue**.
+Requests are pulled from the queue and **processed at a regular interval**.
 If the queue is full, then additional requests are discarded (or leaked).

 ![Leaky Bucket](../.gitbook/assets/leaky-bucket.png)

 The advantage of the leaky bucket:

+- Easy to implement.
 - It smoothens burst of requests by processing them at a constant rate.
-- It is easy to implement.
 - The size of the queue used will be constant, hence it is memory efficient.

 The disadvantage of the leaky bucket:

-- A burst of traffic can fill-up the queue with old requests in a time slot and the new request might starve
+- A burst of traffic can fill-up the queue with old requests in a time slot and the new request might starve.
 - It provides no guarantee that requests will be processed in a fixed amount of time.

 #### Fixed Window

-The algorithm divides the timeline into fix-sized time windows and assign a counter for each window.
+The algorithm **divides the timeline into fix-sized time windows and assign a counter for each window**.
 Each incoming request increments the counter for the window.
 Once the counter reaches the threshold, new requests are dropped until a new time window starts.
 The current timestamp floor typically defines the windows, so 12:00:03, with a 60 second window length, would be in the 12:00:00 window.

 ![Fixed Window](../.gitbook/assets/fixed-window.png)